 How to choose the right degree program: MPH vs. MHA

 The health care industry continues to expand at an accelerated pace, encouraging professionals at all levels to pursue a graduate-level education.
-Most master’s degree programs can be completed in as few as two years, though students who sign up for intersession courses often reach graduation sooner than traditional enrollees.
-Individuals who have already secured a full-time position in the health care field may not be able to attend classes during the day, but online graduate programs offer the flexibility they require without sacrificing the quality they expect.
+Most master’s degree programs can be completed in as few as two years, though full-time students who sign up for intersession courses often reach graduation sooner than traditional enrollees.
+Individuals who have already secured a full-time position in the health care field may not be able to attend classes during the day, but online graduate degrees offer the flexibility they require without sacrificing the quality they expect.
 With so many options available, how do professionals choose between an online MPH and MHA degree?

 Are you interested in learning more about the online MPH degree program at Regis College?
 Connect with us today to learn more.